MCLDG-zz/fabric-on-eks/workshop-remote-peer/README.md

 NOTE: Marbles running locally cannot connect to the ELB port 7054 if you are running your VPN software.
 Please stop the VPN before connecting.

-In the marbles repo, in the root folder of the repo, run the following:
+On your laptop, in the marbles repo directory (not the config directory, which you may be in), in the root folder of the repo, run the following:

 ```bash
 gulp marbles_eks